Toyota Land Cruiser review

 The Toyota Land Cruiser is the ideal car for when the going gets tough, and is cheaper than its rivals, too

-The side-hinged rear door makes loading into the 620-litre boot incredibly easy, but can cause problems in tight parking spaces.
-With the third row of seats in place, boot capacity is cut almost in half, but there's still enough room for most people's needs.
-On the higher-spec models the seats will fold away electronically at the touch of a button.
-Aside from missing leather seats, the basic LC3 model still comes with plenty of kit, including cruise control, keyless go, air-con and Bluetooth.
+Practicality is further hampered by the side hinged rear door which swing outwards and makes loading in tight car parking spaces awkward.
+Aside from missing leather seats, the base model still comes with plenty of kit, including cruise control, keyless go, air-con and Bluetooth.
 Go for the range-topper and you'll get heated seats, TV screens in the rear and parking sensors.

 Big cars come with big running costs and the Land Cruiser is no exception.
-The diesel engine manages 34.8mpg combined while CO2 emissions are 213g/km.
+The diesel engine manages 34.9mpg combined while CO2 emissions are 214g/km.
 That means hefty road tax bills.
 On the plus side however, Toyota does offer a fixed-price servicing plan.